Ergophobia: In culture

-Ergophobia is being displayed and discussed in pop culture as suffering from occupational burnout.
-Being burnt-out is conceptualized as encompassing three components: emotional exhaustion, depersonalization, and reduced personal accomplishment.
-When people are seen as characteristically "burnt-out", their attitudes towards others change, becoming more cynical and retracted from normal social dynamics.
-Specifically, these traits are shown in two parts externally, emotional exhaustion refers to the feeling of being emotionally drained after interacting with other people, and depersonalization is expressed in negative attitudes or unsympathetic responses towards other people.
-When an individual perceives their sense of competence as lesser than their co-workers, or view their intelligence as greater than their colleagues who are being elevated to higher roles, there is a higher chance that their sense of personal accomplishment gets diminished.

-A service-based economy has the potential to exacerbate emotional exhaustion as there are simply more people employed in this sector.
-Currently, 79.45 percent of people in the U.S are employed in the service industry.
-Due to the fact that burnout or ergophobia is most commonly found in service sector roles, it is becoming a more prevalent issue in contemporary society.

 The number of ergophobia cases increases with the number of people working in an ergophobia conducting environment, regardless of changes in the rates reported of ergophobia itself.
 The changing circumstances of employer-employee relations has also been significantly altered by this evolution to a service-based economy.
 Performance appraisal systems are now a popular tool within organizations to enhance employee commitment and productivity.
-Such system, in which the relationship between employee and boss is much closer, exacerbates emotional exhaustion among employees and subsequently feelings of ergophobia.
+Such systems can exacerbate emotional exhaustion among employees and subsequently feelings of burnout or ergophobia.

-In recent years there has been a proliferation of mental health awareness discourses in popular Western culture.
-An example of such a mental-health-initiatives led by the private sphere, is the Canadian campaign, Bell Let’s Talk.
-Such worldwide and pervasive initiatives may, however, lead to misdiagnosis.
-As the fear of work itself is such a general catchall term, many may believe that they suffer from ergophobia when in fact the root issue is a plethora of other mental health issues such as Generalized Anxiety Disorder or social anxiety disorder.
+Proliferation of mental health awareness discourses in popular Western culture may lead to mis- or overdiagnosis of mental illness.
+As the fear of work itself is such a general catchall term, many may mistakenly believe they suffer from ergophobia when in fact, they are simply dealing with occupational stress, or are afflicted by other mental health issues such as Generalized Anxiety Disorder or social anxiety disorder.